pdee/pdee/doc/commands-python-mode.rst

 -----------------
 Send the argument STRING to Python default interpreter.

-See also `py-execute-region'.
+See also ‘py-execute-region’.

 py-execute-string-dedicated
 ---------------------------
 Send the argument STRING to an unique Python interpreter.

-See also `py-execute-region'.
+See also ‘py-execute-region’.

 py-fetch-py-master-file
 -----------------------
-Lookup if a `py-master-file' is specified.
+Lookup if a ‘py-master-file’ is specified.

-See also doku of variable `py-master-file'
+See also doku of variable ‘py-master-file’

 py-execute-import-or-reload
 ---------------------------
-Import the current buffer's file in a Python interpreter.
+Import the current buffer’s file in a Python interpreter.

 If the file has already been imported, then do reload instead to get the latest version.

-If the file's name does not end in ".py", then do execfile instead.
+If the file’s name does not end in ".py", then do execfile instead.

-If the current buffer is not visiting a file, do `py-execute-buffer' instead.
+If the current buffer is not visiting a file, do ‘py-execute-buffer’ instead.

-If the file local variable `py-master-file' is non-nil, import or reload the named file instead of the buffer's file.
-The file may be saved based on the value of `py-execute-import-or-reload-save-p'.
+If the file local variable ‘py-master-file’ is non-nil, import or reload the named file instead of the buffer’s file.
+The file may be saved based on the value of ‘py-execute-import-or-reload-save-p’.

-See also `M-x py-execute-region'.
+See also ‘M-x py-execute-region’.

-This may be preferable to `M-x py-execute-buffer' because:
+This may be preferable to ‘M-x py-execute-buffer’ because:

  - Definitions stay in their module rather than appearing at top level, where they would clutter the global namespace and not affect